Negronii/MyNotes/uni-subjects/COMP90050ADBS/readme.md

 ## Fault Tolerance by Voting

+Fault tolerance refers to the capacity of a system to continue operation even in the event of a failure of one or more of its components.
+One strategy to ensure fault tolerance is through voting systems, which are particularly useful when we receive inconsistent readings or outcomes from different components.
+For example, imagine a system with multiple hard disks where a subset of disks read 2, while the rest read 5.
+In such cases, majority voting could be employed as a solution to inconsistent reads or any other actions where there is not a consensus.

+Two major types of majority voting systems are:

 ### Failvote

 In a Failvote system, a majority agreement is needed to accept an action, such as a read or write operation.
 For instance, if we start with 10 devices, the system works as long as 6 of them are working.
 An action is accepted when 6 or more devices agree on the decision.
+This majority is defined intuitively as half of the total number of devices plus one, or mathematically as |n/2| + 1.
 The system stops functioning when the 5th device fails, as there cannot be 6 devices agreeing on the decision.

 ### Failfast

-In contrast, a Failfast system is only concerned with the majority among the working devices.
+Failfast, on the other hand, is only concerned with the majority among the working devices.
 It assumes that we can identify which devices are working.
 Hence, we can continue to operate until only 2 working devices remain.
 If both agree, we can proceed with the action.
 However, if they differ, the system stops.
 For example, if 0 devices are faulty, we have 10 working and we need at least 6 to agree.
 If 1 device is faulty, we have 9 working and we need at least 5 to agree.
 The system continues to operate in this manner until 8 devices are faulty, leaving 2 working devices that both need to agree.
 If 9 devices are faulty, we have 1 working and we have to stop as there is nothing to compare!

 ## Supermodule

-A Supermodule is a system with multiple hard disk drives that is expected to function with only one working disk.
-It uses voting when multiple disks are working/available, but can still function even when only one disk is available.
+A Supermodule is a unique system with multiple hard disk drives that is expected to function with only one working disk.
+It uses voting when multiple disks are working/available, but unlike the Failvote or Failfast systems, a Supermodule can still function even when only one disk is available.
+This adaptability allows for significant fault tolerance.

 ## Fault Tolerance with Repair